Securing Agentic AI Systems: A Defense-in-Depth Approach

 In production environments, agents rarely operate alone.
 They coordinate with other agents, share intermediate outputs, and hand off tasks across workflows.

-This creates a new failure mode: cross-agent escalation.
+This creates cross-agent escalation.
 A compromised or misled agent can pass corrupted instructions or data to downstream agents that trust its output.
-What begins as a narrow exploit can quickly expand into a system-wide failure.
+What begins as a narrow exploit expands into system-wide failure.

 3.1.6 Supply Chain Poisoning — Compromise Before Deployment